joaquintides/semistable_vector/README.md

 ### Exception safety

-Currently, no iterator validity guarantees are offered if an exception is thrown other than by the allocator (typically, by a `value_type` move operation).
+Currently, iterator stability is not enforced if an exception is thrown other than by the allocator (typically, by a `value_type` move operation).
 There's no internal impediment to evolving the library so as to properly cover these cases.